argot42/ramenbot-v2/README.md

 3. Check if server is reachable (if not try to reconnect)

-4. Another way to load commands that allows different langs
+4. Another way to load commands that allow different langs

 5. ???